 As a reminder for those readers in Vermont and upstate New York, consider joining Leonard Perry, formerly of the University of Vermont Extension Service, and I on a bus tour of the Gardens of the Philadelphia Area from July 21st to 25th.
 We’ll be touring famous gardens such as Longwood, Chanticleer, and Burpee’s Fordhook Farm.
 Check it out and join us.

 Until next time, I’ll be seeing you in the garden.

-For more details on growing lettuces, go here.
+For more on growing coreopsis or tickseed, go here.